 6) Study the effect of lifestyle factors (obesity and smoking) on disease activity and treatment response in inflammatory rheumatic disease.

 7) Evaluate the clinical utility and potential mechanisms of action of novel drugs for osteoarthritis

 Location and Facilities

-The rheumatology group is based in the Clinical Sciences Centre at Aintree University, but also has activity in the William Duncan Building on the Main campus.
+The rheumatology group is based in the Clinical Sciences Centre at Aintree University Hospital, but also has activity in the William Henry Duncan Building on the University's main campus.